La Garenne-Colombes: Demography

 According to statistics, La Garenne-Colombes is an average city of the Hauts-de-Seine department (Paris region), which is one of the richest places in Europe.

 Economy

 The landscape looks like an American CBD (Central Business District).
-But this is in the suburbs of Paris, which do not look like the downtown Paris districts surrounding the Eiffel Tower or the Champs-Elysées.
+But this is in the suburbs of Paris, which do not look like the downtown Paris districts surrounding the Eiffel Tower or the Champs-Élysées.
 Paradoxically, the most advanced part of the city of Paris, geographically speaking, is on the outskirts of the city itself.

 There used to be many workshops in La Garenne-Colombes, as in a large part of the Hauts-de-Seine department.
 Today, it is mainly a residential city.
 However, some 1200 business units are there.

 Tertiary activity

 The service industry is paramount in the economy of La Garenne-Colombes.
 The proximity of La Défense increases this phenomenon.
-There is :
+There is: